zheng0xd/JATIC-internal-docs/docs/program-info/roles-personas.md

 - Measures performance of models within various settings and contexts
 - Compares performance of models
+- Validates testing data with operational conditions
 - Verifies requirements satisfaction and validates evaluation results
 - Performs quantitative evaluation of risks
 - Explores potential unknown risks
 - Develops summary report of findings
 - Does not participate in model development
+- Often operates as a third-party from both developers or customers

+!!! note

     The AI T&E engineer, specifically within the DoD, is the primary role that we aim to support.

 ### Data scientist

-- Exploratory data and model analysis
+- Performs exploratory data and model analysis
-- Statistical analysis
+- Performs statistical analysis over data
-- Model experimentation
-- Feature engineering
+- Performs feature engineering
-- Model training and continuous fine-tuning
+- Performs model experimentation, training, and fine-tuning
-- Uses MLOps, end-to-end model pipelines
+- Uses MLOps pipelines and platforms

-See Data Scientist and ML Engineer in [1], and Data Scientist in [2] and [3] for references and a general job description.

-### Data analyst

-- Data visualization and analysis
-- Statistical analysis of dataset properties
-- Data set selection, curation, and validation
-- Data preparation and cleaning
+- Calibrates and re-trains models after drift

-See Data Analyst in [3] and [4] for references and a general job description.
+!!! note

+    The data scientist is the secondary role that we aim to support after the AI T&E engineer.

+    Because testing is performed continually during throughout model experimentation and training, many products built specifically for T&E may be relevant.

 ### AI red teamer

+- Performs threat analysis
-- Perform adversarial assessments of AI models
+- Performs adversarial assessments of AI models
-- Perform threat analysis
-- Find system failure models
+- Finds system failure models
-- Build proxy models to approximate real model performance
+- Builds proxy models to approximate real model performance
-- Often possess limited model information
+- Possess limited model information

+!!! note

+    For most products, the AI red teamer is a secondary user group.
+However, it is an important user group for our adversarial AI capabilities.

 ## References